EHS Management & Compliance

 - Findings from our audit program are communicated to appropriate parts of the organization so that learnings may be shared and actions can be taken

 - Audit performance and key program metrics are reviewed as part of our governance process

 The audit frequency for a given facility is primarily risk-based.
 Manufacturing and research sites are generally audited every one to two years, depending on the type of facility, its size, and other factors.
 Less complex facilities, such as sales and business offices and our warehouses, are audited less frequently.
 In 2017, we performed 21 corporate EHS audits of our facilities, covering 27 percent of our manufacturing and research locations and involving 297 auditor days of on-site review activities.
 The number of audits conducted in 2017 was lower than in previous years due to our focus on implementing EHS Standards for critical safety programs during the second half of the year, when many of our manufacturing sites were concentrating on cyber-recovery efforts.

 In addition to our corporate EHS audit program, our sites regularly perform self-inspections, and annually complete self-assessments of selected regulatory requirements and company standards, with all programs being evaluated at least once every three years.

 Environmental management practices have evolved significantly over the past 30 years.

-We spent $8 million in 2015 and $10 million in 2016 for remediation and environmental liabilities, including at formerly owned and operated sites.
-Our company has an Environmental Liability reserve of approximately $78 million to fund the continued remediation of these sites into the future.
-In addition, we are a potentially responsible party at 19 multiparty Superfund sites in the U.S.
+We spent $10 million in both 2016 and 2017 for remediation and environmental liabilities, including at formerly owned and operated sites.
+Our company has an environmental liability reserve of approximately $75 million to fund the continued remediation of these sites into the future.
+In addition, we are a potentially responsible party at 19 multi-party Superfund sites in the U.S.